adk96r/Today/README.md

 ![alt tag] (https://cloud.githubusercontent.com/assets/19271795/21357230/771028d8-c6fa-11e6-95b5-a22104b04f92.png)

-After designing all the layouts and implementing the logic in classes , the time came to personalise it.
+After designing all the layouts and implementing the logic in classes , it was time to add the themes !

 <br>
 <br>